Accepted Transfer Student Checklist

 Register for Classes

 Transfer students register for classes in early to mid-August.
+Seats will be held specifically for transfers, so it is important that you makes sure you register on the day and time you are given.
 You will receive more information about the process over the summer.

 California law requires every student attending Cal Poly to be classified as either a California resident or nonresident for tuition purposes.
 This residency classification is important because nonresident students pay additional fees each quarter.